christopher-hakkaart/testdata/README.md

 ## Notes for future development
 TODO Add second chromosome and reads to use as base for development of variant calling for each chromosome separately.

-TODO Fix error that occurs with default chromosome naming from bedtools – temporary solutionis to arbitrarily name chromosome removing characters that were causing the problem.
+TODO Fix error that occurs with default chromosome naming from bedtools – temporary solution is to arbitrarily name chromosome removing characters that were causing the problem.